ds300/derivablejs/README.md

 - Michael Thompson for the [re-frame README](https://github.com/Day8/re-frame) which was an awesome resource and gave me enough enthusiasm for the idea to hunker down and do it.
 - David Weir and Jeremy Reffin for their invaluable mentorship.
 - Rich Hickey and the Clojure community for being a constant source of ideas and for making programming even more fun.

-## Hire Me

-If this project is useful to you, consider supporting the author by giving him a new job!

-A little about me:

-I want to work with and learn from awesome software engineers while tackling deeply interesting problems.
-The kinds of problems that have you waking up early because you can't wait to start thinking about them again.

-I've been on the fraying edges of NLP academia since finishing my CompSci BSc in 2013.
-First as a PhD student and then as a Research Fellow/Code Monkey thing.
-During that time I've done a lot of serious JVM data processing stuff using Clojure (<3) and Java, plus a whole bunch of full-stack web development.

-That was fun but now I intend to become a professional and competent engineer, which seems like a very hard thing to accomplish alone in an academic setting.

-I like to read and daydream about compilers and VMs.
-I like to read novels which deftly say something touching about humans.
-I can juggle 7 balls a bit.
-I play musical instruments and ride bicycles and watch stupid funny junk on youtube.
-I have an obscenely cool sister (seriously it's just not fair on the rest of us).
-I think South-East Asian cuisine is where it's at, cuisine-wise.
-But most of the others are pretty great too.

-I'm free from January 2016 and might be willing to do remote work or move anywhere in Western Europe for the right job.
-Email me if you want to do the dance.

 ## License